 The throwing distance required to play disc golf leaves many people reluctant to get outside and enjoy the sport.
 The Folf Club is not approved by the Professional Disc Golf Association (and likely never will be), but that is ok because it is not intended for professional level enthusiasts or to change the sport of disc golf.
 The Folf Club is for those who simply want to get outside and have a little more fun.

 "I've never been able to throw a disc before, and now I see why people get excited when they see a disc flying away from them!" said one ecstatic tester.

 The Folf Club is raising support through a crowd-funding campaign to kick-off production by May 30th.
-For the first 200 people that sign up, they are offering the Folf Club for $15 with free shipping.
 Launch the summer fun with furry friends, family, and the Folf Club.
 Salient Technologies, Inc. is a product design company founded in 1998 and has developed many products for the disabled community including crutches, wheel chairs, and physical therapy devices.